U.S. Embassy Slovenia NGO Small Grants

 - Use digital or traditional media to reach broad audiences.

 For this grant period, consideration will be given to project proposals focusing on the following themes:

 - Countering Corruption, Good Governance, Strengthening Rule of Law, and Transparency

-- Entrepreneurship, Innovation, Economic Reform, and Promotion of Trade
+- Entrepreneurship, Innovation, Economic Reform, Promotion of Trade, Women in STEAM

 - Energy Security and Diversification

 - Human Rights (to include tolerance, respect for diversity, and support for historically marginalized communities.)

 - Youth Engagement, Volunteerism, and Active Citizenship